brandonlavello/Furman-Node-Server/README.md

 The server accesses devices on the same Local Area Network to toggle on/off A/V equipment that is around the building.

+This project complements the [Furman-Flask-Serial-Server](https://github.com/brandonlavello/Furman-Flask-Serial-Server) project to control AV equiptment throughout the building.

 This webpage can be accessed at: http://10.0.10.225:8000/

 ## Description